 Accounting provides essential training for those desiring to become a private or public accountant in either a Christian or secular organization.
 Students receive a solid, theoretical foundation in accounting with practical application of its principles.
 This balanced approach allows graduates to use their knowledge in either the work place or graduate school.
-Minors such as management, finance, computer information systems, and e-business complement the accounting concentration.
+Minors such as finance, computer science, and e-business complement the accounting concentration.
+Management may not be claimed as a minor.